1,000+ Opportunities

 Learn how

-Based on current listing details, eligibility includes: Oregon-based, for-profit small businesses with fewer than 500 employees that have applied for or received federal SBIR/STTR awards.
-NSF applicants must have received invitation to submit full proposal.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Oregon-based, for-profit small businesses with fewer than 500 employees that have applied for or received federal SBIR/STTR awards.
+Confirm the full requirements in the official notice before applying.

 Oregon Business Expansion Program is a cash-based incentive grant from Business Oregon (Oregon Business Development Department) that funds businesses expanding or relocating to Oregon by providing financial incentives based on estimated increases in state income tax revenue from new hires.
 Awards range from $100,000 to $1,000,000 and are structured as binding agreements tied to job creation milestones.
 Eligible companies must plan to hire 50 or more full-time employees in Oregon, already employ at least 150 workers statewide, and pay new hires at least 150% of the state or county average wage.
 Retailers are not eligible.
 Applications are accepted on a rolling basis.